Skip to content

 What is a build frontend?

 A build frontend is a tool that invokes build backends to create Python packages.
-It provides the user interface and orchestrates the build process while delegating the build work to build backends.
+It manages the build environment and delegates the work of producing artifacts to the backend.

-- poetry/hatch/pdm: Full-featured project management tools with build capabilities
+• poetry/hatch/pdm: project management tools with build capabilities

 python -m build . # Build both wheel and sdist